Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-Heavy worm burden
+- Heavy parasite burden (worms)

-Infected mammary glands
+- Infected mammary glands

-Failure to release hormones
+- Failure to release hormones

-Failure to respond to hormones
+- Failure to respond to hormones

-What Should I Do If My Dog Has No Milk
+What Should I Do If My Dog Has No Milk?

-An expectant mother usually has a little milk even before her puppies are born.
+An expectant mother usually has a little milk, even before her puppies are born.
 By the time she is whelping, her production of oxytocin (a maternal hormone) should make milk available to her puppies.
 Most dogs that are fed correctly and in good shape will have some milk production.
 However, you might need to help things along.

 - If your bitch is in good shape and whelps but does not have milk available, the first thing to do is make sure she has plenty of fresh water.
 That is rarely the problem, but she may only want to drink warm, lukewarm, or cold water.
 Calm down, sit next to her, and offer her several different temperatures and see what she likes.
 You may be surprised.

-Ask a Vet
+2. Ask a Vet

 Call your veterinarian.
 They can also come out and examine her to see if there is an infection that you have not been able to identify.
 They may also decide to give her an injection of calcium or oxytocin.

-Try to Have the Puppies Nurse a Little
+3. Try to Have the Puppies Nurse a Little

 The Importance of Colostrum

-Colostrum is the first milk produced by a bitch and it protects the puppies from diseases she has been exposed to and developed antibodies too.
+Colostrum is the first milk produced by a bitch, and it protects the puppies from diseases she has been exposed to and developed antibodies to.
 All dairy farmers save colostrum to give to newborn calves, but it is not usually available to dog breeders.
 Maybe the puppies can get a few drops out, and even a little will make a big difference for the weeks they have ahead of them.

 For the first seven days, newborns should nurse once about every two hours.
 Signs that the litter might be underfed include:

-- Constant crying — This is a sign that the newborns are hungry.
+- Constant crying: This is a sign that the newborns are hungry.
 Try placing them on the hind teats.
 If there are smaller ones that keep getting edged out or don't have a strong enough sucking reflex, it's possible you'll have to supplement with bottle feeding.
 Ask a vet how to do this properly.

-- Not gaining weight — Puppies should double in weight every week.
+- Not gaining weight: Puppies should double in weight every week.